peteroupc/peteroupc.github.io/random.md

 - _statistical RNGs_, which seek to generate numbers that follow a uniform random distribution, and
 - _seeded PRNGs_ (pseudorandom number generators), which generate numbers that "seem" random given an initial "seed".

-A distinction between _statistical_ and _cryptographic_ RNGs seems natural, because many programming languages offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for information security purposes (such as `java.security.SecureRandom`).
+A distinction between _statistical_ and _cryptographic_ RNGs seems natural, because many programming languages offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for information security purposes (such as Ruby's `SecureRandom`).
 However, for many programming languages, the built-in RNG offers little assurance of quality.

 **This document covers:**